RajuAbe/DynamicListWithoutStoryBoard/README.md

 # DynamicListWithoutStoryBoard
-Creating dynamic list with out storyboard
+Creating dynamic list with out storyboard and xib constraints added programatically using anchors